-For purposes of this section, homeless households are assisted through rapid re-housing.
-Non-homeless households will be supported by owner-occupied rehab, downpayment assistance, rental new construction and acquisition/rehab/resale.
+For purposes of this section, homeless households are assisted through homelessness prevention.
+Nonhomeless households will be supported by owner-occupied rehabilitation, downpayment assistance, rental new construction and acquisition/rehab/resale.
 It is assumed that some acquisition and rehab projects will assist the homeless and special needs populations, as this has been true in the recent past.